cecib/KatanaTools/README.md

 Then, add the directory containing the alembics to the "folderPath" parameter and click on the arrow to load the geometry.
 Once loaded, the supertool UI will be updated with the parameters to control which assets are enabled and the versions that are used for each.

+## Design

+A SuperTool is the easiest way to modify node structures dynamically as a result of user input and the best way to handle UI with PyQt.
+The AlembicLoaderEditor class (Editor.py) handles everything related to the UI, while the AlembicLoaderNode class (Node.py) takes care of the internal logic of the SuperTool, such as enabling/disabling loaded geometry and switching between versions.
+This division between UI and internal logic is fundamental to any scalable tool.